Asbestos

 If you are taking the asbestos waste to a council approved site, place the double wrapped/bagged asbestos waste (labelled as containing asbestos) in a trailer or in the back of a utility or truck.
 Secure your load and ensure the plastic wrappings/bags are not at risk of ripping.
 Follow the gate attendants directions when you arrive at the site.

 Alternatively, you may choose to engage a commercial contractor to transport and dispose of the waste for you.
-The contractor must hold an environmental authority to transport regulated waste.

 Domestic clients with over 175kg of asbestos:

-Commercial clients with less than 175kg of asbestos:
+Domestic clients with over 250kg of asbestos:

-An environmental authority to transport regulated waste and the completion of waste transport certificates is not required for the non-commercial transportation of less than 175kg of asbestos waste.
-Therefore if the main purpose of your commercial operation is not transporting regulated waste, but you transport asbestos waste as an incidental part of carrying out your main business, you do not need to hold an environmental authority for regulated waste transport or complete waste transport certificates when transporting less than 175kg of asbestos waste.
+An EA is not required for the transportation of 175kg or less of asbestos waste however a WTC is required to transport asbestos, regardless of the weight.
+If the main purpose of your commercial operation is not transporting regulated waste, but you transport asbestos waste as an incidental part of carrying out your main business, you do not need to hold an environmental authority for regulated waste transport however you will need a waste tracking certificate.

 How do I prepare the asbestos for disposal?